1 Part Course |

 • Recap of key financial provisions in the SPA

-• What points can be agreed in Heads/ what has to remain open
+• What points can be agreed upon in Heads?
+What has to remain open?

-• Overview of how can a SPA be ‘buyer friendly’ or ‘seller-friendly’
+• Overview of how SPA can be ‘buyer-friendly’ or ‘seller-friendly’

-• Cash and debt – what are the likely/ key debating points
+• Cash and debt – the likely key debating points

-• Setting the working capital target, with case study
+• Setting the working capital target (case study included)

 • How to identify manipulation in working capital

-• Pulling in due diligence findings which should go to price - examples
+• Pulling in due diligence findings, which should go to price, with examples

-• Understanding ‘permitted leakage’ – what leakage goes to price (and what does not) – with case studies
+• Understanding ‘permitted leakage’ – what leakage goes to price (and what does not) – with a Case Study

 • The importance of ensuring a clear link between the agreed pricing and the terms of the SPA

-• Completion accounts/ locked box workings – overview and comparison of key steps, key variables
+• Completion accounts / locked box workings – overview and comparison of key steps and key variables

 • Case study – what can go wrong in a completion accounts process